Cyclenerd/terraform-google-quota-limits/README.md

 > **Warning**
 > This module cannot be used to grant more quota than would be allowed by admin overrides, producer overrides, or the default limit of the service.

+> **Info**
+> You can also limit Compute Engine resources with custom constraints.
+> More details can be found in the [Google Cloud documentation](https://cloud.google.com/compute/docs/access/custom-constraints).

 ## Example

 1. All [default metrics](https://github.com/Cyclenerd/terraform-google-quota-limits#input_metrics) (input `metrics`) in all [default regions](https://github.com/Cyclenerd/terraform-google-quota-limits#input_regions) (input `regions`) are set to `0`.